vamints/easy_nanoparticle_detector/README.txt

-  contour perimiter - the perimiter of the nanoparticle true area of particle - the true area of enclosed by the detected contour diameter from true area - the diameter calculated from the true area assuming a perfect sphericality sphericality - the sphericality of the detected particle where 1 is a perfect circle
+  contour perimiter - the perimiter of the nanoparticle true area of particle - the true area of enclosed by the detected contour diameter from true area - the diameter calculated from the true area assuming a perfect sphericality circularity - the circularity of the detected particle where 1 is a perfect circle.
+Calculated by 4piArea/Perimiter^2 convexity - The convexity calculated as: area of particle / area convex hull inertia - As calculated by the CV2 blobdetector algorithm

 When using please cite the package as:
 Mints, V. A. (2024). easy_nanoparticle_detector.
 GitHub. https://github.com/vamints/easy_nanoparticle_detector